nose-devs/nose/README.txt

         assert a == 4, "assert 2 is 4"
   AssertionError: assert 2 is 4
     >>  assert 2 == 4, "assert 2 is 4"

+Please note that dotted names are not expanded, and callables are not called in the expansion.

 Setuptools integration
 ======================